moremorefor/JSXExecutor/README.md

 - [ ] Support other application.

 ## LICENSE
-PSExecutor is available under the MIT license.
+JSXExecutor is available under the MIT license.
 See the LICENSE file for more info.